crwilcox/dunder-mifflin/README.md

 # License
-This packages is distibuted under an Apache License.
+Apache 2.0 - See [the LICENSE](LICENSE) for more information.

 # Dependencies
-This package uses two dependencies
+This package has the following dependencies

-- asciimatics handles reprinting over existing text on the screen (License Apache)
+- asciimatics, which handles reprinting over existing text on the screen (Apache)
-- forbiddenfruit handles patching the built in types of Python (License GPLv3)
+- forbiddenfruit, which handles patching the built in types of Python (GPLv3)